Toggle: English / Spanish

 Tests may be done to rule out other possible causes of dementia, including:

-(CT) or (MRI) of the brain may be done to look for other causes of dementia, such as a brain tumor or stroke.
+or of the brain may be done to look for other causes of dementia, such as a brain tumor or stroke.

 There is no cure for AD.
 The goals of treatment are:

-Change your home environment so you can better perform daily activities
+- Change the home environment to make daily activities

 Before using these medicines, ask the doctor or nurse:

-- What are the potential side effects?
+- What are the side effects?
 Is the medicine worth the risk?

 - When is the best time, if any, to use these medicines?